Omar Rekik

-Omar Rekik (عمر رقيق; born 20 December 2001) is a professional footballer who plays as a centre-back for Slovenian PrvaLiga club Maribor.
-Born in the Netherlands, he represented the Tunisia national team internationally.
+Omar Rekik (عمر رقيق; born 20 December 2001) is a professional footballer who plays as a centre-back for Bulgarian First League club Ludogorets Razgrad.
+Born in the Netherlands, he represents the Tunisia national team.

 Early life

 Born in Helmond, Netherlands to a Tunisian father and a Dutch mother, Rekik was part of several big European clubs during his youth career, following his brother Karim from Feyenoord to Manchester City, then PSV and Marseille, before joining Hertha Berlin in 2017.
 However, their careers eventually split during the 2020–21 season, as Omar was transferred from the Bundesliga side to Arsenal in January 2021, while Karim joined Spanish side Sevilla a few months earlier.

 Club career

-On 31 January 2023, Rekik joined Wigan Athletic in the EFL Championship on loan until the end of the season.
-On 1 September 2023, he re-joined Wigan Athletic in EFL League One on a short-term loan deal until January 2024.
+Ahead of the 2022–23 season, Arsenal sent Rekik on loan to Dutch club Sparta Rotterdam, where he stayed until January 2023, before joining EFL Championship side Wigan Athletic for the remainder of the season.
+After making eleven league appearances, his loan with the Latics was extended for another half-season until January 2024.

 On 2 February 2024, Rekik moved on a new loan to Servette in Switzerland, with an option to buy.

+On 2 January 2025, Rekik joined Slovenian PrvaLiga club Maribor.